Drumlin Farm Camps | Frequently Asked Questions (FAQs)

 What’s the difference between Nature Camp and Farm Mania?

 If I send my child to two sessions of the same camp, will they be bored?

-Older campers are split up by grade level: Biologists (grades 4–5), Earthkeepers (grades 5–6), Apprentices (grades 6–7), Adventurers (grades 7–8) and Farm Ecologists (grades 8–10).
-Each program covers a unique topic and therefore almost zero overlap exists between groups (aside from all-camp events, such as Weed Out and Predator & Prey).
+Older campers are split up by grade level in Nature Camp: Biologists (grades 4–5), Earthkeepers (grades 5–6), Apprentices (grades 6–7), Adventurers (grades 7–8) and Farm Ecologists (grades 8–10).
+Each program covers a unique topic and therefore little overlap exists between groups (aside from all-camp events, such as Weed Out and Predator & Prey).

 Do you provide transportation?
 How does the carpool group work?

 I have children going into different grades.
 Will they be able to have lunch together?
 Will they see each other?

-Nature Camp and Farm Mania campers are separated by age group.
-Until grade 4, each group encompasses a single grade.
-There are all-camp events and opportunities for your children to see each other, such as X, but they will not have a reliable time on a daily basis to do so.
-Our Nature Discovery and Nature Builders programs at Drumlin Farm in Lincoln, and the Assabet River Camp in Sudbury serve a wider range of ages, allowing for campers of different ages can be in the same group and spend much of the day together.
+Camp programs are separated by age group, and unless noted, each group encompasses a single grade.
+There are all-camp events when your children can see each other, but they will not have a reliable time on a daily basis to do so.
+Our Nature Discovery and Nature Builders programs at Drumlin Farm in Lincoln, and the Assabet River Camp in Sudbury serve a wider range of ages, allowing for campers of different ages to be in the same group and spend much of the day together.

 Do you have a waterfront?
 How do you deal with extreme heat?

 While we encourage campers to bring a set of clothing to wear in the sprinkler, they may get wet in their normal clothes, as cooling off is a constant practice during New England summers—especially on the hottest days.

 Since camp predominantly takes place outdoors, what do you do when it rains?

-With the exception of thunderstorms or a true deluge, we encourage our counselors to run through their normal lessons and activities, even in the rain.
-Each camp group has either an indoor space or a large tent under which to gather and do activities.
+With the exception of thunderstorms or a true deluge, we encourage our counselors to run their normal lessons and activities, even in the rain.
+Each camp group has either an indoor space or a large tent where they can gather and do activities.
 Campers should bring a rain jacket and boots (to be worn the day of, or stored overnight on-site) and be ready to have fun in the rain!